fogine/blog/content/blog/blog-comments-via-github.md

 *Scroll down for **DLDR;***

 It did not take long to find few very interesting alternatives.
 For example [Talkyard](https://www.talkyard.io/) and [Commento](https://commento.io/) are open-source projects with focus on privacy and come with all major features.
-You can host them for example on `heroku` for free or pay reasonable price for product as a service.
+You can host them eg.: on `heroku` for free or pay reasonable price for product as a service.
-Although for my use case they are both robust solutions which I do not need.
+Although they are both robust solutions which I do not need for my use case.

 However [Staticman](https://github.com/eduardoboucas/staticman) was the project that cough my eye: